pchico83/maven-localstack/README.md

 The images defined in the `build` section are:

-- `maven`: uses `Dockerfile.maven` to build all the maven artifacts.
+- `maven`: uses `Dockerfile.okteto` to build all the maven artifacts.
-- `users`: depends on the image `maven`.
-The image built by `build-maven` is passed as a build argument. `Dockerfile.users` uses `OKTETO_BUILD_MAVEN_IMAGE` to `COPY` the maven artifacts.
-It pushes directly to the artifact registry.
+- `users`: multi-state build that depends on the maven build.
-- `users-acl`: depends on the image `maven`.
-The image built by `maven` is passed as a build argument. `Dockerfile.users-acl` uses `OKTETO_BUILD_MAVEN_IMAGE` to `COPY` the maven artifacts.
-It pushes directly to the artifact registry.
+- `users-acl`: multi-state build that depends on the maven build.
-- `build.sls`: it's the image used for the `deploy` scripts.
-It installs the `sls` binaries, but it also depends on the image `maven`.
-This way, the deploy scripts will have access to `sls` and the maven artifacts.
+- `sls`: it's the image used for the `deploy` scripts.
+It installs the `sls` binaries, but it's also a multi-state build that depends on the maven build.

 Official docs for [build](https://www.okteto.com/docs/reference/manifest/#build-object-optional) section.